chemfiles/chemfiles/README.md

 The chemfiles library tries to:

  - Be easy and simple to use.
 There are only five main classes, which are really easy to understand.
-No messy templates and uninformative functions names;
+The interface is coherent and easy to understand.
  - Be a multi-languages library, usable from whatever language you prefer.
 If your favorite language is not supported, chemfiles have a clean C interface so that you can add a binding;